 Some sports and I’m sure that you can name at least ten, have difficulties adapting to players of all abilities.
 Unlike most, though, disc golf’s simple design can easily adapt to those in wheelchairs, those who are deaf, and people who are blind.

-Blind students can learn to throw by teachers or even fellow students.
+Blind students, with proper disc golf grips, can learn to throw by teachers or even fellow students.
 Clickers and whistles to direct the blind to targets make it possible for them to play.
 The deaf, because they are sighted, may easily see the baskets and still interact with students.
 Wheelchair-accessible courses are easy to negotiate with flat surfaces, and those who need a little extra help may invest in products such as the Folf.

 If you’re new to the game, take the time to check out the benefits of playing!
 If you’ve played all your life and want to know where to take your kids to school to get the most out of its space, head on over to the Christian College to get more information.